 III.
 GUIDING PRINCIPLES

-To ensure the sustainable flow of the funding needed to accomplish goals and targets of RPOA 2.0, the following components shall form part of all the program, projects and activities to be undertaken:
+To ensure the sustainable flow of the funding needed to accomplish goals and targets of RPOA 2.0, the following components shall form part of all the programs, projects, and activities to be undertaken:

-Prepared, documented and budgeted
+Prepared, documented, and budgeted

-Presented to and negotiated with, appropriate sources of funding and approval by approving authorities at CTI-CFF
+Presented to and negotiated with, appropriate sources of funding and approval by the CT6 Member Countries during official meetings (SOM 17th and MM-8th) at CTI-CFF

 Monitored and accounted for transparency to all stakeholders.